Is your major depressive disorder genetic?

 There are two predominate genes that affect mthfr these include the C677T gene mutation and the other is the A1298C gene mutation.
 Some people are diagnosed with just one of the genes.
 Others are diagnosed with both, this can make a big difference when it comes to mthfr & depression.

-C677T gene mutations and depression
+C677T methylenetetrahydrofolate reductase gene polymorphisms and depression

 Reduced folate metabolism is associated with a deficiency in folate.
 Therefore you experience folate deficiency symptoms.
 Folate is needed for the brain and nerves to function properly.
 As well as being needed for the utilization of certain amino acids that are needed to make neurotransmitters.
 This means those with C677T gene mutations can get depression.